skateco/skate/README.md

     - [ ] Recreate & fix whatever breaks the sighup reload.
 - OCI
     - [ ] Get pod config from store and not podman
+- ConfigMap
+    - [ ] Store on disk and load via kube play --configmap

 - Service
   - [ ] maybe static ips?